FOUfashion/frontend/README.md

 - [SCSS](http://sass-lang.com/) for sassy stylesheets
 - [Babel](https://babeljs.io/) for classy ES6+ code

+> I used [kriasoft/react-starter-kit](https://github.com/kriasoft/react-starter-kit) as a starting point.

 ## UI Features :sparkles:

 - elegant landing page with good copy and a clear value proposition for the target users